jrmlhermitte/jrmlhermitte.github.io/_posts/2025-12-23-growing-with-agents.md

 Don't let the agent be your replacement.
 Let it be the floor you stand on while you reach for something higher.

+---

+## References and Further Reading

+If you want to dive deeper into the patterns and studies mentioned in this post, I highly recommend the following resources:

+- **Frameworks & Patterns:**
+  - [The BMAD Method](https://github.com/bmad-code-org/BMAD-METHOD) by Brian Madison — The core system used for the prompts in this post.
+  - [Agentic Patterns](https://agentic-patterns.com/) — A comprehensive catalog of common agent behaviors.
+- **Research & Theory:**
+  - [The MIT ChatGPT Study](https://www.media.mit.edu/projects/your-brain-on-chatgpt/overview/) — On the metacognitive effects of AI assistance.
+  - [The Bitter Lesson](http://www.incompleteideas.net/IncIdeas/BitterLesson.html) by Rich Sutton — A fundamental read on why general methods eventually win in AI.
+  - [Context Window Anxiety](https://cognition.ai/blog/devin-sonnet-4-5-lessons-and-challenges#the-model-is-aware-of-its-context-window) — Observations on model performance and context awareness.
+- **Community Learnings:**
+  - [Sourcegraph Team Learnings](https://www.nibzard.com/ampcode) — Real-world insights from engineering teams building with agents.

 [^2]: Newer models are sometimes suspected of being [aware of their own context window](https://cognition.ai/blog/devin-sonnet-4-5-lessons-and-challenges#the-model-is-aware-of-its-context-window), which can hurt their performance.
 This is a phenomenon currently called "[context anxiety](https://agentic-patterns.com/patterns/context-window-anxiety-management/)".
 This is another reason why separating by scale is vital: smaller, focused contexts keep the agent (and the human) from feeling overwhelmed.